 Now is also a good time to talk to a social worker in your area (who may be affiliated with your local hospital) to find out what federal or state-run programs your child might be eligible for in adulthood.
 In addition to health-related services, some of these offerings might include support for finding employment, housing, and transportation.

-In some cases, you may be able to enroll your child (or at least get on the waiting list) in these programs now.
+In some cases, you might be able to enroll your child (or at least get on the waiting list) in these programs now.
 Doing so might seem a bit premature, but can pay off later, when the need for services might be more immediate.

 Whenever possible, involve your kids in making health care decisions.
 Though it might take some extra effort and a bit of patience on your part at first, your kids can become more independent when managing their own health care.